 – Childcare models are invariably based on separating children from

 mothers/parents; parents from care and child from the workplace

 – Childcare is costly and not suited to families and women with

 The Mother House Studios create:

-– A studio space for professional art practices in the form of an open art studio.
+– A studio space for professional art practices in the form of an open-plan art studio.
 The space is organised in assigned sections that fit the needs of artists working in different mediums and forms

 After three pilot projects (2016-2018), the model has secured the first public funding from the Mayor of London, Lewisham Council, Esmee Fairbairn Foundation, Nat de Gerrers among other 200 backers via a Spacehive Campaign.

 While in the process of opening the first permanent venue in London, we are now working to secure expert support to create a Tool kit for the national and international replication and expansion of Mother House Studios.